Requirements for Remote Physicians in Missouri

 Here’s what you should be aware of before applying:

 Work-from-home physicians: Remote doctors need to adhere to the same standard of care as their peers who treat patients in person.
-The key difference is that instead of seeing patients in an office-setting, telehealth physicians use technology to complete synchronous (video) and asynchronous (chat) consultations.
+The key difference is that instead of seeing patients in an office-setting, telehealth physicians use technology to complete synchronous (video or phone) and asynchronous (chat) consultations.
 Note that virtual care doctors can only legally treat patients who are physically located in the state where they have a medical license.

 Additional training: The standard of care in telemedicine is the same as for in-person care, and there is no state-mandated training you’ll need to complete in order to practice remote care.
-However, telehealth companies typically offer training for doctors to become familiar with technology and platforms relevant to virtual care.
+However, telehealth companies typically offer onboarding for doctors to become familiar with technology and platforms relevant to virtual care.
 This usually also includes best practices for good webside manner.

 Necessary documentation: When you’re ready to apply for telemedicine jobs, make sure to update your resume and gather the appropriate paperwork documenting your education and credentials.